Where is Florianopolis

 a problem, as Floripa has so many great surfing beaches

-and plenty of them remain open (including most of Nexus
+and plenty of them remain open (including Praia Mole and Joaquina beaches, two world-class surf spots).

 For beginner surfers, our best beginner beach is also